 The man suspected of terrorizing Austin with serial bombs for the past few weeks blew himself up Wednesday morning, officials said.

-The showdown began Tuesday evening in Round Rock, a city north of Austin, after police identified the suspect’s vehicle parked at a hotel.
+The showdown began Tuesday evening in Round Rock, a city north of Austin, after police identified the suspect’s vehicle parked outside a hotel.

-Surveillance teams surrounded a hotel in Williamson County, but before tactical teams arrived to make the arrest the suspect fled in his vehicle.
+Surveillance teams surrounded the hotel in Williamson County, but before tactical teams arrived to make the arrest, the suspect fled in his vehicle.

 One officer was injured in the blast, while another fired his weapon during the explosion.

 Austin Police Chief Brian Manley told reporters the suspect was a 24-year-old white male, but would not give his name or where he lived as he had not been formally identified by the medical examiner.

 "We do not understand what motivated him to do what he did,” but “we believe this individual is responsible for all incidents dating back to March 2," Manley said.

 Manley said officers were still investigating whether there were others involved, and also the possibility that the suspect had posted additional packages:

 “We don’t know where the suspect has spent his last 24 hours, so we need to remain vigilant,” Manley said.
 “If you see something that seems suspicious, report it.”